- Finch University of Health Sciences/Chicago Medical School

 He completed a family practice residency through the Medical College of Wisconsin (MCW).
 Dr. Lindsey served as a resident physician at a number of hospitals in Southeast Wisconsin affiliated with MCW, including Wheaton Franciscan Healthcare - All Saints in Racine.
 He helped train medical students at the Racine Family Practice Center and the medical and obstetric wards within the All Saints Healthcare system.
 For his efforts, he was honored by MCW and the residency program with a teaching award.

-Since 2003, Dr. Lindsey has served patients at Midwestern.
+Since 2003, Dr. Lindsey has served patients at our Chicago hospital.
 Previously, he was an attending physician at Vista Medical Center East in Waukegan, Illinois and a member of a private practice in Zion, Illinois.

 Dr. Lindsey has presented on topics such as colorectal cancer diagnosis, treatment and screening, and chronic congestive heart failure to colleagues and the community.